Skip to content

 Connections contain network receive and send buffers.
 Their size changes dynamically and depends on the use cases.
 On top of that, connections also store event subscriptions made by controllers.
 The size needed for these subscriptions can be significant and is important to understand when trying to reduce memory usage in a device.

-Static devices assign each event inside of a device an index.
+Static devices assign each event inside a device an index.
 Most objects will either emit property change events or no events.
-There are in principle objects which can have more than one event, but those are rare.
+There are, in principle, objects that can have more than one event, but those are rare.
 Subscriptions are then stored in each connection based on the index.
-The size of each subscription depends on global configuration:
+The size of each subscription depends on the global configuration:

 Configuration Size in bytes Comments